 How to download and install AutoHotkey

 AutoHotkey is a fantastic free and open source Microsoft Windows tool that allows you to create macros, scripts, and automate frequently performed tasks on your computer.
 Below are the steps on how to install AutoHotkey on your computer.

 - When the download is complete, run the installer.
-The UAC prompt will ask for permission to install it.
+The UAC prompt asks for permission to install it.
 Choose Yes.

 - The installer gives you the option of Custom Installation or Express Installation.
 If you want to view all your installation options, you can choose Custom Installation.
 Otherwise, it's okay to choose Express Installation.

 - When the installation is complete, you are presented with another menu.
 Choose Run AutoHotkey.

-- The AutoHotkey help file will open.
-You can read or close it now.
+- Once the AutoHotkey help file opens, you can read or close it now.
 To open it later, you can find it in your Start menu under AutoHotkey → AutoHotkey Help File.

 - The installer will then ask if you want to edit a new AutoHotkey script.
 Choose Yes.

-- The installer will now exit, and a new text file will open in Notepad, which will be our script.
-(A script is a plain text file that contains a series of commands to be run by another program, in this case, AutoHotkey.)
+- The installer now exits, and a new text file opens in Notepad, which will be our script.
+(A script is a plain text file containing a series of commands to be run by another program, in this case, AutoHotkey.)

 - As an example, you can enter the following code into Notepad.
-In the example, the code will write "Hello World!" any time the Windows key + Q is pressed on the keyboard.
+In the example, the code writes "Hello World!" any time the Windows key+Q is pressed on the keyboard.

 ; Example shortcut key

 Send, Hello World!

 - Once the above code is added to your script or other code is added to your script.

 - This script, AutoHotkey.ahk, is located in your Documents folder.
-Open a new File Explorer window (keyboard: Win+E) and go to Documents.
+Open a new File Explorer window (keyboard: Windows key+E) and go to Documents.

-- Run the script by double-clicking on the file.
-You won't see anything happen, but AutoHotkey is now running the script, and if you press Win+Q anywhere that accepts text it will write "Hello World!" automatically.
+- Run the script by double-clicking the file.
+You won't see anything happen, but AutoHotkey is now running the script, and if you press Windows key+Q anywhere that accepts text, it writes "Hello World!" automatically.